haeggee/sergio_jax/README.md

 ## Credits
-If you use SERGIO-JAX in your project, please cite the [original paper](https://www.sciencedirect.com/science/article/pii/S2405471220302878) and acknowledge our repository!
+If you use SERGIO-JAX in your project, please cite the [original paper](https://www.sciencedirect.com/science/article/pii/S2405471220302878) and acknowledge our repository.

 _Yunshu Ouyang, Alexander Hägele.
 2023._